For the 2024-2025 Season

 Habitat Conditions

 Dove hunter success often depends not only on the dove populations and nesting success, but also on the condition of the habitat and the amount of food available.
 Like always, conditions varied around the state, however, in most areas, planting dates for agricultural crops (corn and sunflower) were close to normal this year.
-Adequate precipitation in most areas throughout the summer has led to a fair-good crop of both native vegetation and agricultural grains in many parts of the state.
-There were some dry spells, and some areas like the southern Piedmont, had drier conditions than other areas, which will lead to poorer crop production there.
-Corn harvest dates will likely be close to normal this year, with many areas looking to start the harvest soon after Labor Day.
+A hot and dry period during the month of June led to some stunted and even failed crops in some areas.
+This drought condition continued in the western portion of the state.
+Corn harvest dates will likely be close to normal this year, with many areas looking to start the harvest before or soon after Labor Day.
 In areas where corn is cut for silage, cutting started in early-mid August in most areas.

 Reminders